Brief Research Report ARTICLE

 JI performed initial research question, literature review, design, interpretation, and write-up.
 GM performed design, online survey/experiment building, data analysis, interpretation, and write-up.
 CH performed initial research question, design, data analysis, interpretation, write-up, and submission.
 All authors contributed to the article and approved the submitted version.

 Funding was awarded as part of a portfolio submission by the University of the West of Scotland to the Chief Scientist Office, part of the Scottish Government Health and Social Care Directorate.
-Due to the constraints of the funding call, it was not possible to apply for/include open-access publication fees.
-Due to national/sector funding constraints, neither of the authors’ institutions have open-access fee support resources.

 Conflict of Interest